Garden zoning enables you to make the most of your outdoor space by treating it as a series of different 'rooms'.

 Erect a frame using branches, pegging guy lines into the ground to keep them in place.
 Then choose weather-appropriate materials for shade and to protect yourself from the damp ground.

 ‘Make sure your fabrics have a UV stability rating so they don’t fade; sun damage is a real issue,’ advises Tasha Green, director of Weaver Green (opens in new tab).
 ‘And natural fibres, such as linen, will need to be brought in overnight.
 A smart option is to choose washable and water-resistant fabrics instead.’

 11. Use color to delineate garden zoning

 Using color on painted walls, containers, and even in planting and garden accessories, can ensure your garden zones are signposted.

-‘Incorporating cushions and throws from your sitting room into your garden makes the space more inviting, but it also lends a color scheme and enhances the feeling of having an extra "room".
+‘Incorporating cushions and throws from your sitting room into your garden makes the space more inviting, but it also lends a color scheme and enhances the feeling of having an extra "room",' says Sue Jones.

-'If you’re planning on sitting out past sunset then throws are essential for cozying up but also for creating a welcoming aesthetic,’ continues Sue Jones.
+'If you’re planning on sitting out past sunset then throws are essential for cozying up but also for creating a welcoming aesthetic.'

-An outdoor kitchen is on many of our wish lists as we make more of our gardens and it makes sense to have this garden zone just outside the back door.
+Outdoor kitchen ideas are on many of our wish lists as we make more of our gardens, and it makes sense to have this garden zone just outside the back door.

 ‘Look for kitchens made from durable materials, such as concrete and steel, that will provide years of enjoyment.
 A high-quality, well-engineered and robust outdoor kitchen is often modular in design.
 Elements can be combined, expanded and moved so you can configure it according to your space, style or budget.’